Venture Financing Guide Book

 Three tips for pitching investors.
 If you're pitching investors, most founders focus on the wrong things.
 Here are three tips that actually matter.

-Second, treat it like you're interviewing them.
+2. Treat it like you're interviewing them.
 You're not just taking money, you're choosing a long-term partner, so make sure they are the right fit for you.
-And third, keep your pitch simple.

 10 to 15 slides maximum.
 Focus on your team and the size of the market.
 At the early stage, investors are not betting on your product, they're betting on you.